quzhouxiachuan/deploy-a-EDW-report/README.md

 #### 4. After successfully importing your file, click on 'Preview', enter your cohort identification number(IMPORTANT, OR ELSE YOU WILL SEE NOTHING).
 In my case, I put 2446.
 Click on 'view report'.
 #### 5. on the top left title row, click on 'Build', select 'deploy...(this should be your report name)'.

+## ReportDeployer
+#### 1.go back to EDW website, go to ReportDeloyer, put your report path, click on 'load'

 To be continued...